Upload your CV

 Salt has partnered with a Private Fund Manager who is looking for a career-driven Quantitative Developer with hands-on end to end experience using Python and direct experience in one or…

-Salt has partnered with the world leading capital markets firm that is looking for a Senior Options Software Engineer C++.
-Join the company combining deep trading acumen with cutting-edge analytics…
+Salt has partnered with the world leading capital markets firm that is looking for a Site Reliability Engineer.
+Join the company combining deep trading acumen with cutting-edge analytics and technology…

 The large amount of job opportunities and the limited number of talent creates a skill shortage for most technological sectors, which is only difficult to bridge.